Crime and the legal system

 In 2022, convicted anarchist Alfredo Cospito started a hunger strike in protest against his strict sentencing conditions.
 His case will be heard by the Supreme court in 2023.

-Your rights if you are arrested in Italy
+What are your rights if you are arrested in Italy?

 After an arrest, you can be detained for up to 24 hours.
 You have the right to speak with a lawyer (avvocato) immediately.
 If you cannot afford one because your taxable income doesn’t exceed €10,628.16, you can apply for legal assistance paid for by the government.